jlab-hep/localdb-docs/docs/database_demonstration_upload_itkpd.md

 Go to the uploading page [http://127.0.0.1:5000/localdb/upload_result](http://127.0.0.1:5000/localdb/upload_result)
 ![upload_result_to_itkpd.png](images/upload_result_to_itkpd.png)

-An example of uploaded result page for a front-end chip.
+An example of uploaded result page for a front-end chip in the Production DB.
 ![prodDB viewer](images/prodDB_viewer.png)